basti564/Oculess/README.md

 !Warning!
 You won't be able to remove this app without a factory reset after running the following command
 ```
 3. Run this command (if you haven't before) ```adb shell dpm set-device-owner com.bos.oculess/.DevAdminReceiver```
-4. Click on "DISABLE TELEMETRY" in the app
+4. Click on "TELEMETRY" in the app
 5. Choose "DISABLE TELEMETRY"

 ### Disable Updates